A healthy pregnancy begins before you even get pregnant. Here’s some pre-pregnancy planning to start your journey to motherhood.

 The first few weeks of pregnancy are crucial to a baby’s development.
 However, many women don’t even realize they’re pregnant until several weeks after conception.
 That’s why a little pre-pregnancy planning goes a long way.

-See your provider for a pre-pregnancy exam.
+See your provider for a pre-pregnancy visit.

-One of the most important steps in helping you prepare for a healthy pregnancy is a pre-pregnancy exam (often called preconception care) done by your healthcare provider before you become pregnant.
-This exam may include a deep dive into your family medical history, an assessment of any possible genetic disorders that could be inherited and a detailed look at your personal medical history (especially for those with a history of epilepsy, diabetes, high blood pressure, anemia or allergies).
-Your provider will also assess your current vaccine status and screen for sexually transmitted infections and urinary tract infections.
-All of these steps will ensure you’ll be in your best health when you’re ready to get pregnant.
+“One of the most important steps in planning for pregnancy is a pre-pregnancy visit — often called preconception care — done by your healthcare provider before you become pregnant,” Davis said.
+This visit may include a deep dive into your family medical history, an assessment of any possible genetic disorders that could be inherited and a detailed look at your personal medical history, especially for those with chronic illness or those taking daily medications.
+“All of these steps will ensure you’ll be in your best health when you’re ready to get pregnant,” she added.

 Stop smoking.

 If you’re a smoker, stop smoking now (and encourage your partner to do so, as well).
-Studies have shown that babies born to mothers who smoke tend to be born prematurely, lower in birth weight and more likely to die of sudden infant death syndrome.
-Women with exposure to secondhand smoke are more likely to have low-birth-weight babies, and there may also be dangers from “thirdhand smoke” — the chemicals, particles and gases of tobacco left on hair, clothing and furnishings.
+“Studies have shown that babies born to mothers who smoke tend to be born prematurely, are lower in birth weight and are more likely to die of sudden infant death syndrome,” Davis said.
+The same risks apply to women with exposure to secondhand smoke, and there may also be dangers from “thirdhand smoke” — the chemicals, particles and gases of tobacco left on hair, clothing and furnishings.

 Begin a vitamin regimen.